AvironSoftware/DeepEvalSharpSite/docs/metrics/CustomMetric.md

 # Custom Metric

-The Custom Metric feature allows you to define your own evaluation logic, either by composing existing DeepEvalSharp metrics or by creating new rules tailored to your application.
+The Custom Metric feature allows you to define your own evaluation logic, either by composing existing EvalSharp metrics or by creating new rules tailored to your application.
 These user-defined metrics enable bespoke model validation for use cases not covered by out-of-the-box tools.

 #### When you should use Custom Metrics